A Survey of RDF Stores & SPARQL Engines for Querying Knowledge Graphs: Survey of RDF Stores

 \sys{Koral}{Janke2017KoralAG}{2017} is a distributed RDF store based on a modular master--slave architecture that supports various options for each component of the system.
 Among these alternatives, various triple-based and graph-based partitioning schemes are supported.
 In order to evaluate basic graph patterns, joins are processed in an analogous way to TrIAD, using asynchronous execution, which makes the join processing strategy independent of the partitioning chosen.
 The overall focus of the system is to be able to quickly evaluate different alternatives for individual components -- particularly partitioning strategies -- in a distributed RDF store.

+\sysf{MarkLogic}{https://docs.marklogic.com/guide/semantics}{fn:marklogic}{2017} is a multi-model distributed store with support for XML, JSON and RDF.
+Originally focusing on the storage and querying of XML documents, support for RDF and SPARQL was added in 2017 with the release of MarkLogic Server v.7.0, with SPARQL~1.1 support added in v.8.0.
+MarkLogic stores dictionary-encoded RDF triples in 4 kilobyte blocks, over which an LRU cache is implemented.
+Indexes are built for three permutations: \textsc{pso}, \textsc{sop} and \textsc{ops}.
+SPARQL~1.1 is supported, as well as rule-based inferencing implemented using backward chaining.
+Distribution is enabled through ``evaluator nodes'' that perform query processing, and ``data nodes'' that store and index data.

 \sys{SANSA}{10.1007/978-3-319-68204-4_15}{2017} is a Spark-based distributed RDF store.
 RDF data are stored on HDFS, where triple-based partitioning -- such as predicate-based vertical partitioning -- is employed.
-Queries are then transformed into Spark (or Flink) programs, using Sparklify~\cite{10.1007/978-3-030-30796-7_19}: a query engine for SPARQL-to-SQL translations, which can, in turn, be run over Spark.
+Queries are transformed into Spark (or Flink) programs, using Sparklify~\cite{10.1007/978-3-030-30796-7_19}: a query engine for SPARQL-to-SQL translations, which can be run on Spark.
 SANSA is part of a larger stack that supports RDF-based inferencing and machine learning in a distributed environment.

 \sys{Spartex}{AbdelazizHSK17}{2017} is a distributed RDF store with analytical capabilities.
 An extension of SPARQL queries is proposed with user-defined procedures for analytics (e.g., PageRank), among other features.
 The system is built on top of GPS: an open-source implementation of Pregel's distributed, vertex-centric graph processing framework.
 A master--slave architecture is employed.
 The master is responsible for query planning and manages global statistics.
 The RDF graph is partitioned among its slaves; namely each (subject/object) node and its incident edges (triples) is assigned to a slave.
 Each slave stores and indexes its subgraph in-memory using \textsc{ps} and \textsc{po} permutations.
 Basic graph patterns are then evaluated using graph traversals in GSP, with nodes (vertexes) sharing intermediate results as messages, which are joined with local data.
-Optimizations are based on minimizing duplicate traversals involving (non-Eulerian) cycles, and cardinality estimates.
+Optimizations are based on minimizing duplicate traversals involving (non-Eulerian) cycles, as well as traditional cardinality estimates.